zpz/zpz.github.io/_posts/2022-02-06-connected-components.md

 I did not start thinking down that direction at all (there could be a solution in that direction but I don't know).

 So, one pass through the items.
 That's the goal.

 How do we represent the resultant groups?
-What are important intermediate relations to record?
+What are important intermediate relations to write down?

 Eventually, each group will be represented by its member items, i.e. the sequential numbers of the items.
 However, as a middle step, we could also represent a group by its *member components*.
-Then it will be a cheap postprocess to get the *member items* of the group.
+Then it will be a cheap postprocessing to get the *member items* of the groups.
 A potential advantage is that the component-representation of groups will be small, and can lend itself to using any data structure at will, including dynamic lists, if the algo so requires.

 ### Initial steps

 Let's stare at Figure 1.
 Note the items are marked by their order in the walkthrough.
-Suppose we walk over "component 0" first, of course it does not overlap with any previous component.
+Suppose we walk over "component 0" first;
+of course it does not overlap with any previous component.
 Then we walk over "component 1", again, it does not overlap with any previous component.
 Then we walk over "component 2" and realize it overlaps with "component 1", hence